ESMCI/cime/doc/source/misc_tools/unit_testing.rst

 Unit tests:

-* Ensure that code remains correct as it is modified (in this respect, they complement the CIME system tests; the remaining bullet points are unique to unit tests)
+* Ensure that code remains correct as it is modified (in this respect, they complement the CIME system tests; the remaining bullet points are unique to unit tests).

-* Ensure that new code is correct
+* Ensure that new code is correct.

-* Can help guide development, via test-driven development (TDD)
+* Can help guide development, via test-driven development (TDD).

-* Provide executable documentation of the intended behavior of a piece of code
+* Provide executable documentation of the intended behavior of a piece of code.

-* Support development on your desktop machine
+* Support development on your desktop machine.

 Overview of unit test support in CIME
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~